carlmontanari/scrapli/README.md

 This section may not get updated much, but should at least provide a bit of an idea about what is to come for scrapli!

-- Plugins -- build framework to allow for others to easily build driver plugins if desired
-- Ensure v6 stuff works as expected.
+- Improve the ssh2 and asyncssh plugins
-- Continue to add/support ssh config file things.
+- Continue to expand scrapli community (mostly through new contributors help!)
-- Get back to work on scrapli_netconf!
+- Revamp/fix (or remove?) the keepalive components